 At Apex Executive Interiors, we go above and beyond the basic compliance to the laws and regulations for designing and building accessible office spaces.
 Why should anyone feel excluded or different in the workplace?

-- It makes smart business sense
+3. Disabled access makes smart business sense

 Imagine if the COO of your organisation was heli-skiing and spectacularly crashed to crush his or her foot?
 Although a macabre vision – it certainly is a possibility.